trueos/pcbsd/src-qt5/docs/controlpanel.rst

 To associate with a wireless network, click the "Scan" button to receive the list of possible wireless networks to connect to.
 Highlight the network you wish to associate with and click the "Add Selected" button.
 If the network requires authentication, a pop-up window will prompt you for the authentication details.
 Input the values required by the network then click the "Close" button.
-PC-BSD® will add an entry for the network in the "Configured Network Profiles" section.
+TrueOS® will add an entry for the network in the "Configured Network Profiles" section.

 If the network is hidden, click the "Add Hidden" button, input the name of the network in the pop-up window, and click "OK".

 If you add multiple networks, use the arrow keys to place them in the desired connection order.
-PC-BSD® will try to connect to the first profile in the list and will move down the list in order if it is unable to connect.
+TrueOS® will try to connect to the first profile in the list and will move down the list in order if it is unable to connect.
 When finished, click the "Apply" button.
-A pop-up message will indicate that PC-BSD® is restarting the network.
+A pop-up message will indicate that TrueOS® is restarting the network.
 If all went well, there should be an IP address and status of "associated" when you hover over the wireless icon in the system tray.
 If this is not the case, double-check for typos in your configuration values and read the section on :ref:`Troubleshooting Network Settings`.

-PC-BSD® supports the types of authentication shown in :numref:`Figure %s: Configuring Wireless Authentication Settings <network7>`.
+TrueOS® supports the types of authentication shown in :numref:`Figure %s: Configuring Wireless Authentication Settings <network7>`.
 You can access this screen (and change your authentication settings) by highlighting an entry in the "Configured Network Profiles" section and clicking the "Edit" button.

 .. _network7: